How to simulate quantum measurement without computing marginals

 To estimate the total contraction cost of the qubit-by-qubit algorithm, we adopt the implementation provided by quimb with the rehearse option (\verb|quimb.tensor.circuit.Circuit.sample_rehearse|).
 For an $n$-qubit circuit, the qubit-by-qubit algorithm needs to perform $n$ contractions, and the total cost $F_Q$ is computed by summing the cost of each contraction extracted from the optimizer \verb|opt| using \verb|opt.get_tree().contraction_cost()|.
-By increasing the \verb|max_repeats| parameter from the default 128 to 512, we observed significant FLOP count reductions for the qubit-by-qubit algorithm for all four choices of the \verb|target_size|.
-This illustrates the difficulty in finding good contraction trees for the large tensor networks encountered during the qubit-by-qubit algorithm.

 For the gate-by-gate algorithm, we use \verb|quimb.tensor.circuit.Circuit.amplitude_rehearse| to estimate the cost of computing the amplitudes needed to execute line 5 of Algorithm~\ref{sampling}.
 The cost of each contraction is extracted from the optimizer \verb|opt| using \verb|opt.get_tree().contraction_cost()|.
 The sample $x\in S$ drawn at line 5 of Algorithm~\ref{sampling} is always assumed to be $0^n$ for an $n$-qubit circuit throughout the algorithm.
 The one-sample contraction cost $F_G$ is computed by summing the cost of computing the amplitudes in each iteration.